 You should always feel lucky and blessed to be the mother of twins.
 Our culture still romanticizes motherhood, perpetuating the myth that being home with infants or young children is always joyful and easier than being out in the “real” world.
 Therefore, being home with two babies as once must be “twice the joy”.
 How many times have strangers stopped you on the street and confessed “I’ve always wanted to have twins.
 I think it would be so much fun!”
 The message I got from society was that I should feel joyous, but in those initial months at home with our babies, I felt mainly exhausted and overwhelmed.
 I concluded, therefore, that I must be a bad (or at least, inadequate) mother.
 I could no longer see or appreciate the creative ways I was managing to love and care for two babies at once.

 You can love your twins unconditionally and feel blessed to have two beautiful babies.
-However, you do not always have to love trying to meet the physical and emotional needs of two babies simultaneously, nor always rejoice over the way you life has so drastically changed.
+However, you do not always have to love trying to meet the physical and emotional needs of two babies simultaneously, nor always rejoice over the way your life has so drastically changed.
 Caring for two babies at once is one of the hardest things you may ever do in your life.
 And no one else, unless they have multiples of their own, can understand what it really feels like.
-Any reasonable person would at times feel exhausted, overwhelmed, and vulnerable to depression when faced with relentless stream of diapers, feedings and months of sleep deprivation.
+Any reasonable person would at times feel exhausted, overwhelmed, and vulnerable to depression when faced with a relentless stream of diapers, feedings, and months of sleep deprivation.
 Expect to feel a wide spectrum of emotions once your twins arrive.
-You are not alone in your experience: Studies have found significantly high rates of chronic exhaustion among mother of young twins (76% versus only 8% among mothers of singletons) and rates of depression ranging from 30% to 50% (three to five times the rates among mothers of singletons).
+You are not alone in your experience: Studies have found significantly high rates of chronic exhaustion among mothers of young twins (76% versus only 8% among mothers of singletons) and rates of depression ranging from 30% to 50% (three to five times the rates among mothers of singletons).
 We typically think of postpartum depression (PPD) as having its onset within three months of childbirth.
 However, experts on PPD now emphasize that women are at increased risk for depression for up to three years after giving birth.

 Taking time for yourself is selfish and means you’re not taking care of your family.
 One of the most difficult things for mothers of multiples is to take time for ourselves.
 Especially when our babies are little, they have so many physical and emotional needs that require our attention.
-In my case, I ahd a supportive and involved husband who did his best to give me some breaks.
-However, the guilt and ambivalence that I experienced when I did take time away from our babies simply made the psychological costs of nurturing myself too high.
+In my case, I had a supportive and involved husband who did his best to give me some breaks.
+However, the guilt and ambivalence that I experienced when I did take time away from our babies made the psychological costs of nurturing myself too high.

 “You cannot give from an empty cup.”
 And you can’t replenish your cup unless you take a break.
-Taking some time for yourself (to simply take a walk or have coffee with a friend) is important, not only for your well-being, but for your babies’ as well.
-A recent study of mothers of very young twins found that mothers who asked for help and were less exhausted were much more sensitive and responsible to their babies’ individual needs.
+Taking some time for yourself (to simply take a walk or have coffee with a friend) is important, not only for your well-being but for your babies as well.
+A recent study of mothers of very young twins found that mothers who asked for help and were less exhausted were much more sensitive and responsible for their babies’ individual needs.
 Of course, the reality is that any dedicated “Mommy Time” is extremely limited and therefore, precious.
 Protect it fiercely and spend it only on activities that you truly enjoy or with people who delight and nurture you.

 Each individual decision I make about how I raise my twins is critically important to their future well-being.
 Making the wrong decision could be devastating.
 As mothers, we are faced with a never-ending stream of choices regarding the care of our children: Breastfeed or bottle feed?
 Return to work or stay home?
 The list seems endless.
 Unless we are careful, we can begin to expend too much energy worrying about making the “right decision,” losing sight of the bigger picture with respect to the good jobs we do as mothers.

 The decisions you make about caring for your twins deserve careful consideration.
 But it is the sum of all your decisions and the daily interactions with your children that matter the most.
 Trust yourself.
-No one knows your twins better then you do.
-If it turns out that a decision was not the best one in the long run, you will know that and will have even more information under your belt to draw upon the next time you’re faced with a difficult decision.
+No one knows your twins better than you do.
+If it turns out that a decision was not the best one, in the long run, you will know that and will have even more information under your belt to draw upon the next time you’re faced with a difficult decision.

 I know now that the love I have for my twins is like an iceberg.
 The tiny, exposed tip of the iceberg represents the day-to-day decisions: one crib or two, same classroom or separate?
 But those decisions are supported by the unseen, massive body of the iceberg, comprised of all the loving interactions, attention, and care I have given our boys.
 I know that it is the powerful base of the iceberg that shapes and nurtures them in the long run.

 Raising twins is a unique challenge and it is hard work.
 Don’t make your job even harder by letting these or other myths about motherhood rob you of your ability to see just how creative and capable you are.
-While some days will feel harder then others, there should also be some days when you can find ways to nurture yourself and take pleasure in the things you do.
+While some days will feel harder than others, there should also be some days when you can find ways to nurture yourself and take pleasure in the things you do.